 SEO and PPC strategies aren’t just for Internet marketers anymore.
 Large organizations are using Internet search and SEO to increase visibility and drive web traffic to company career pages.
+In many cases, multinational organizations will work with a SEO agency.
 No longer are job boards the first place job seekers look to find employment opportunities.
 Search engines and social media are the top two places job seekers visit to find work.
 They are either searching for a specific job in a specific city or they are going to a companies social media page to find job opportunities.

 With search becoming one of the most popular means of looking for jobs, recruiters need to learn how to effectively use PPC in order to place the right candidate into jobs faster.
 Earlier this week we talked about learning to be versatile in your job role and this is a beneficial skill for recruiters to learn to have a step up on competition in their field.